SPDR S&P Oil & Gas Exploration & Production ETF

 XOP

-XOP is an exchange-traded fund (ETF) that invests in companies globally engaged in the oil and gas exploration and production industry.
+XOP is an exchange-traded fund that tracks the performance of oil and gas exploration and production companies.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily